Rapid stellar and binary population synthesis with COMPAS: methods paper II: Mass transfer

 where $q \equiv M_\mathrm{accretor} / M_\mathrm{donor}$ is the mass ratio and $f_\mathrm{Macleod}$ can be separately set for degenerate and non-degenerate accretors with the \texttt{-{}-mass-transfer-jloss-macleod-linear-fraction-degen} and \texttt{-{}-mass-transfer-jloss-macleod-linear-fraction-non-degen} options, respectively.
 The default value for both of variants of $f_\mathrm{Macleod}$ is $0.5$, where $0$ corresponds to isotropic re-emission from the accretor and $1$ corresponds to L2 mass loss.

 The \citet{Hurley:2002} prescriptions for stars losing mass on the main sequence previously used in \COMPAS switch the mass-losing star to the stellar track of a star with the newly reduced mass, since \citet{Hurley:2000} main sequence models only exist for stars without mass loss.
 However, main-sequence donors evolve quite differently from non-mass-losing stars, retaining a larger convective core than stars of the new mass \citep{Shikauchi:2024}, which ultimately leads to higher remnant masses for mass-losing stars.
 We added a new option \texttt{-{}-main-sequence-core-mass-prescription} to force stars to retain a greater core mass following main sequence mass loss.
 In the \optionname{MANDEL} variant, which is the current default, main sequence stars track a minimal core mass that is equal to the expected core mass of a newly formed Hertzsprung gap star with mass equal to the pre-mass-transfer donor mass, scaled by the fraction of the donor's main sequence lifetime \citep{RomeroShaw:2023}, similar to the model of \citet{Neijssel:2020CygX1}.
 At the end of the main sequence, the core mass is set to the greater of the currently predicted core mass and its tracked minimal core mass, not to exceed the total stellar mass.
 The \optionname{ZERO} variant follows the previously used \citet{Hurley:2002} behaviour.
 Meanwhile, the newly added \optionname{BRCEK} prescription applies to all forms of main-sequence mass loss, through winds as well as mass transfer.
-This prescription implements \citet{Shikauchi:2024} with additional modifications to allow for a smooth transition from main sequence to Hertzsprung gap models and includes a treatment of core masses for main sequence accretors as well as donors; these modifications are described in detail in a separate publication (Br\v{c}ek et al., in prep.).
+This prescription tracks the core masses and luminosities of mass-losing main-sequence stars following the fits of \citet{Shikauchi:2024} to detailed stellar-evolution models with additional modifications to allow for a smooth transition from main sequence to Hertzsprung gap models and includes a treatment of core masses for main sequence accretors as well as donors; these modifications are described in detail in a separate publication (Br\v{c}ek et al., in prep.).